Trail Conditions: Poor

 The following Douglas County managed trails will remain open after March 5:

 Wild Rivers Trail (There is a temporary closure between Harroun Road and County Road A due to flooding).

 When leaving Douglas County or operating on trails managed by others within Douglas County, please contact the neighboring county, state, or trail operator to its regulations or status for ATV operation before entering the property.

 Thank you to all of the members of the Northwest Trails Association for the tremendous amount of work it takes to open and maintain the trail network.

 Douglas County Cross Country Ski Trails

-Douglas County CC Ski Trails – The service roads and parking lots are plowed.
-The ski trails were packed on 2/25/21.
+Douglas County CC Ski Trails – The ski trails were packed on 2/25/21.
 With the warmer weather, no more grooming will take place on the trails this season.
+Fair conditions.

 After Hours Ski Trail (Brule) – Groomed and tracked.
-The trails are in good condition, with no bare spots yet.
+The trails are in fair to good condition, watch for bare spots.

-Pattison State Park (Pass Required) – Trails are in good condition.
+Pattison State Park (Pass Required) – Trails are in fair to good condition.